Nourish Shake

 Not only is ginger a versatile ingredient in cooking, but it’s also helpful for metabolic health.
 The flowering plant includes compounds called zingerone and shogaols, which have been found to be beneficial for weight loss.

-One 2018 study assessed the existing research on the impact of weight loss [15].
-It found that ginger intake reduced the participants’ body weight, waist-to-hip ratio, and other markets such as blood glucose metabolism.
+One 2018 study assessed the existing research on the impact of weight loss [14].
+It found that ginger intake reduced the participants’ body weight, waist-to-hip ratio, and other markers such as blood glucose metabolism.
 To use ginger for weight loss, you can enjoy it in tea or powdered form, or add it to your meals or drinks.

 Yes, good old-fashioned water can give you a metabolism boost!
 Many peer-reviewed studies suggest that drinking water can have a thermogenic effect.